The QED of Bernab\'eu-Tarrach sumrule for electric polarizability and its implication for the Lamb shift: Validation in baryon PT

-In any case, the sumrule works, albeit only for the $\pi^+n$ channel it works without the caveat.
-For an empirical evaluation of the sumrule, one can safely neglect the value of the amplitude at infinity.
-Let us see what the sumrule would give empirically for the proton.
+In any case, the sum rule works, albeit only for the $\pi^+n$ channel it works without the caveat.
+For an empirical evaluation of the sum rule, one can safely neglect the value of the amplitude at infinity.
+Let us see what the sum rule would give empirically for the proton.
 Unfortunately, we have found only one viable empirical model for $\left[\sigma_L/Q^2\right]_{Q^2=0}$ of the proton --- the MAID \cite{MAID}.
 Other parametrizations \cite{Christy:2011,HillerBlin:2019hhz} seem to misbehave in the limit of small $Q^2$; we could not obtain a stable extrapolation to 0.
 The MAID, however, provides only one of the contributions to the inclusive cross sections --- the single-pion production ($\pi N$) channel.
 At least it is the dominant channel at low energies.